SublimeText/InsertNums/README.md

 - **Windows** and **Linux**: <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>N</kbd>
 - **OSX**: <kbd>⌘⌃N</kbd>

 An input panel opens which live-previews your current format string.
 If you close the panel (e.g. by pressing <kbd>Esc</kbd>), the changes will be undone.
+If you prefer to not have this live preview, you can disable it by also pressing the <kbd>Shift</kbd> key.

 Insert a string in the format `<start>:<step>` and press enter.
 Both can be omitted and default to `1` (meaning `1:1`).